pacalso-jjc/2425-2nd-cc3-1b-rpg/wiki/Quest.md

       P --> Q["Interaction: Take the rope and hook"]
       P --> R["Interaction: Take the hammer"]

       Q --> T["You take the rope and hook to fish the object out of the well.
 As you finally lift the object, you realize its an old fishing rod with very intriquite designs.
 Baelin: 'I'm impressed Adventurer, you found the legendary fishing rod of Väinämöinen, which was said to have been the rod he used to catch ole MobyCock the whale from the depths of the Abyss.
-Keep it Adventurder you deserve it, now let's keep looking for the hammer' (+1 Väinämöinen’s Fishing Rod)"]
+Keep it Adventurder you deserve it, now let's keep looking for the hammer' +1 Väinämöinen’s Fishing Rod"]

       T --> U["Interaction: Take the hammer"] --> W
       T --> S["Interaction: Talk to Baelin"]